 Background

-All-cause age-specific mortality risks have been falling in England & Wales for more than a century.
-The period 2008-2015 has seen both a global recession, and an ‘austerity’ agenda of reduced investment in public services.
+All-cause age-specific mortality has been falling in England & Wales for more than a century.
+The period 2008-2015 has seen both a global recession and an ‘austerity’ agenda of reduced investment in public services.
 Death rates amongst the elderly have increased in this period, reversing the long-term trends.

 Aim

-To quantify the level of ‘excess deaths’ over the period 2010-2015 in England & Wales by comparing actual age-specific death rates in each year against modelled estimates if previous mortality risk improvements had continued.
+To quantify the level of ‘excess deaths’ over the period 2010-2015 in England & Wales by comparing actual age-specific death rates in each year against modelled estimates if previous mortality improvements had continued.

 Methods

-Office for National Statistics data on population counts and death counts at each age in single years were used to construct projections of mortality risk against year based on the trend from 1990 to 2010.
+Office for National Statistics data on population counts and death counts at each age in single years were used to construct projections of mortality risk per year based on the trend from 1990 to 2010.
 Actual mortality risks were compared with estimated risks over 2011-2015 to produce estimates of ‘excess deaths’ in each year by ages 50, 70 and 89 years.

 Results

-Between 2010 and 2015 a there were almost 32,000 more deaths up to the age of 89 years than would have been expected from prior trends.
+Between 2010 and 2015 there were almost 32,000 more deaths up to the age of 89 years than would have been expected from prior trends.
 Excess elderly deaths (up to age 89 years) increased sharply after 2011, with 42,018 more deaths than expected occurring between 2012 and 2015.

 Discussion